MASILab/map_t1_mapping/README.md

 n: # Number of pulses within each gradient echo readout.
 List containing 1 int or 2 ints for number before and after center of k-space.
   - 225
 eff: 0.84 # Inversion pulse efficiency of scanner
-noise_std: 0.005 # Standard deviation of noise for Monte Carlo simulation
-num_trials: 100000000 # Number of trials for Monte Carlo simulation
 likelihood_threshold: 0.5 # Threshold for relative likelihood for likelihood method of T1 mapping
 ```